DarkishLocket10/Messing-around-with-API/README.md

-# Messing around with OpenAI's API
+# Messing around with Different API's
- Just a few python scripts to play around with OpenAi's API.
+ Just a few python scripts to play around with different API.
 I have removed my API key for obvious reasons